The delivery committee are pleased to announce the themes for MATS 2023

 - Theme 5: Autonomous platforms and supporting technology Through this theme, we are seeking presentations that focus on existing and upcoming platforms within the next 12 months.
 Increased intelligence, operations have evolved from single platform to more of a systems approach.
 Operations are no longer limited to one or two vehicles deployed from a ship, but can be run by autonomous fleets utilising technologies such as digital twins, motherships etc. Presentations are sought that include, but are not limited to end to end systems, navigation, networking, collaboration and cooperation, residency, launch and recovery and novel vehicles including a forward look to future vehicle technologies.
 We are also encouraging presentations that look at the roles of cyber technologies and digital twins in operations.
 Presentations should demonstrate how step changes in MAS technology deliver improved performance through real examples of in field operation, be that with a single platform or a fleet of platforms.

-For 2023 we have taken the decision to bring MATS back to a live and in person event, the feedback of our many attendees is that they want to be face to face and in person, we will be recording proceedings and making them available post event on demand.
+For 2023 we have took the decision to bring MATS back to a live and in person event, the feedback of our many attendees is that they want to be face to face and in person, we will be recording proceedings and making them available post event on demand.

 Exhibiting for 2023